calcit-lang/calcit/README.md

 ### JavaScript codegen

-It compiles to JavaScript and runs in consistet semantics.
-However it might require a lot of JavaScript interop.
+Calcit compiles to JavaScript with consistent semantics.
+In browser or Node projects, JavaScript interop is still expected.

 ```bash
 cr js # compile to js, also picks `calcit.cirru` by default